Saransh-Niroulaa/Weather-app/README.md

 *   Clean Home Page: A simple landing page to get you started.
 *   Minimalist View: Bold typography and high-contrast data for easy reading.
 *   Smart Backend: A Node server that handles all the API calls securely so your keys stay private.
-*   Database Integration: Built-in support for MongoDB and Mongoose for data management.

 ## Tech Stack

 *   Frontend: React (Vite) for the UI.
 Custom CSS for the minimalist look.
 *   Backend: Node.js with the connect framework for handling requests.
 *   APIs: WeatherAPI for real-time data.
-*   Database: MongoDB and Mongoose for data handling and schemas.

 ## Setup